owncast/owncast.github.io/content/posts/owncast-0.0.3.md

 * Fix for crash when some RTMP sources send unexpected payloads.  {{< githubissue 340 >}}
 * An internal refactor of the video pipeline. {{< githubissue 151 >}}
 * `offlineContent` is no longer specified in the config file.

+## APIs

+This release added some basic read-only APIs for use in the new admin dashboards.
+They are authenticated against your stream key just like the admin site is.

+You can find the complete set of APIs by visiting the API documentation.

+{{< button href="/api/0.0.3" >}}API Documentation{{< /button >}}